Looking for a makeover to upcycle an old wooden chair? Here’s how you can give it a new lease of life in 4 steps with a furniture transfer.

 The design was printed across three sheets.
 I started on the left-hand side to make sure that I would be able to cover the edges fully.
 If you have a symmetrical design, it’s a good idea to measure where the middle is and start from there.

 I applied the transfer by removing it from the backing sheet and smoothing it down on the seat surface.
-I used a double-sided squeegee tool which works for applying both transfers and decoupage paper.
+I used a felt squeegee tool which works for applying both transfers and decoupage paper.

 Where the transfer went over the edge of the seat, I made cuts into it so that it didn’t overlap too much.
 Typically you have a halo or border around the image.
 These usually disappear after applying a sealer.